-For the purpose of publishing, the Security Target [6] of the Target of Evaluation (TOE) is provided within a separate document as Annex A of this report.
+For the purpose of publishing, the Security Target [8] of the Target of Evaluation (TOE) is provided within a separate document as Annex A of this report.
+It is a sanitised version of the complete Security Target [6] used for the evaluation performed.
+Sanitisation was performed according to the rules as outlined in the relevant CCRA policy (see AIS 35 [4]).